 In a world where the giants like Amazon & Wal-Mart are cutting costs at every corner, its important to do the same, but only if you can do so without risking your financial stability.
 Always take a moment to ask yourself, “What if I don’t even sell one of these things?
 What will this do to my business financially?
 Can I liquidate extra inventory?”

 It’s inevitable that you’ll get stuck with a bad product some day.
 How will you handle this situation to recover as many resources as possible for reinvestment?
 All new businesses should have a plan for dealing with this.
 There are many approaches to take for inventory liquidation.
 The most common is to offer deep-discounts.
 In some cases, this even includes selling product for less than what you paid to recover as much cash as possible for reinvestment.
 This is never an ideal situation, but you’ll be better off losing half what you paid, as opposed to throwing away overstock and losing 100% of what you paid.

 Some businesses use their poor performing inventory as “free gifts” for their best customers.
 You might find yourself amazed how many people will appreciate a free gift of a poorly performing product, even if they would never have made the purchase themselves.
-If you purchased a case of $6 clocks, and you just can’t sell it, consider wowing your customer by giving them away free.
+If you purchased a case of $6 clocks, and you just can’t sell it, consider wowing your customer by giving them away free with every purchase over $49.
 You’re reinvesting in your clientele while liquidating under performing inventory.
 This is a great way to turn a bad situation into a genius marketing opportunity.

 There’s no shortage of creative inventory liquidation techniques, so go ahead and list out a few ideas and have them handy when you need them.
 Someday you’ll be glad you prepared.